-- What are the possible side effects of carteolol ophthalmic (Carteolol Hydrochloride)?
+- What are the possible side effects of carteolol ophthalmic (Ocupress)?

-- What is the most important information I should know about carteolol ophthalmic (Carteolol Hydrochloride)?
+- What is the most important information I should know about carteolol ophthalmic (Ocupress)?

-- What should I discuss with my healthcare provider before using carteolol ophthalmic (Carteolol Hydrochloride)?
+- What should I discuss with my healthcare provider before using carteolol ophthalmic (Ocupress)?

-- How should I use carteolol ophthalmic (Carteolol Hydrochloride)?
+- How should I use carteolol ophthalmic (Ocupress)?

-- What happens if I miss a dose (Carteolol Hydrochloride)?
+- What happens if I miss a dose (Ocupress)?

-- What should I avoid while using carteolol ophthalmic (Carteolol Hydrochloride)?
+- What should I avoid while using carteolol ophthalmic (Ocupress)?

-- What other drugs will affect carteolol ophthalmic (Carteolol Hydrochloride)?
+- What other drugs will affect carteolol ophthalmic (Ocupress)?

 Carteolol is a beta-blocker that reduces pressure inside the eye.

-Carteolol ophthalmic may also be used for other purposes not listed in this medication guide.
+Carteolol ophthalmic may also be used for purposes not listed in this medication guide.

-What are the possible side effects of carteolol ophthalmic (Carteolol Hydrochloride)?
+What are the possible side effects of carteolol ophthalmic (Ocupress)?

-- severe swelling, itching, burning, redness, pain, or discomfort in or around your eye;
+- severe itching, burning, or irritation in or around your eye;

 - bronchospasm (wheezing, chest tightness, trouble breathing);